-In order to be known within the infrastructure, and to allow him to be authenticated by the others, a user first needs to be enrolled into the system: this step is called registration.
+A user first needs to be enrolled into the system: this step is called registration.

-The first phase is the new key pair generation by the user.
-Then, he interacts with a LRA to start the registration process.
+The phase starts by a new key pair generation by the user.
+After he interacts with a LRA for the registration process.
 In LOCALPKI the LRA should be physically close to the user, so that they can meet in person.
 The user begins by providing ID proofs according to the established security policy (e.g., a visual check of the ID card).
 Once the identity check succeeds, the user gives his public key to the LRA.
 Next, the authority generates a field equivalent to the ToBeSigned (TBSCert) in the X.509 certificates, containing at least: the user's ID, his public key, a Serial Number (SN), a validity period and the URL of the notary associated with the LRA.
 The SN has been obtained by the LRA from previous exchanges with the EN.
 The latter is in charge of the SN generation, and communicates to each supervised LRA a specific range of SN.
-For the next step, the user hashes the previously generated TBSCert and signs the digest: the result is called SI (Signature Id).
+For the next step, the user hashes the previously generated TBSCert and signs the digest: the result is called SI ($Signature\ Id$).
 Afterwards, by using the previously provided public key, the LRA is able to recompute the digest and then to check the correctness of the signature.
 At this step, the user has proven his knowledge about the associated private key to the LRA.
-The final registration phase is performed by the EN who registers the unique couple (SN,SI) (this is a simplified version of what is called a "public key ownership certificate" in (Bouzefrane et al., 2011)).
+The final registration phase is performed by the EN who registers the unique couple (SN,SI) (this is a simplified version of what is called a "public key ownership certificate" in [6]).
 For this, the LRA ciphers the couple using the EN's public key, and sends the result along with its signature of this message (i.e., $\{H(SN,SI)\}{Sk{LRA}}$).
 In the end, the registered user owns a certificate Cert containing the TBSCert, and in particular the SN and the SI, while the EN has added the associated couple (SN,SI) to his database.
 The complete process is detailed in Algorithm 1 and schemed in Figure 5.